thiagoHagge/academia-medicina/README.md

-# Project Name: Blog Design and Admin Panel
+# Medicine Blog and Admin Panel

 This project focuses on developing the layout for a blog and an admin panel using Next.js, CSS libraries such as Material-UI and Bootstrap.
 The backend of the project is implemented separately and can be found in another repository at [https://github.com/thiagoHagge/blog-api](https://github.com/thiagoHagge/blog-api).